stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 `Denom` is the denomination of the currency for which the vote is being cast.
 For example, if the voter wishes to submit a prevote for the usd, then the correct `Denom` is `uusd`.

-The exchange rate used in the hash must be the open market exchange rate of LUNA, with respect to the denomination matching `Denom`.
-For example, if `Denom` is `uusd` and the going exchange rate for LUNA is 1 USD, then "1" must be used as the exchange rate, as `1 uluna` = `1 uusd`.
+The exchange rate used in the hash must be the open market exchange rate of Luna, with respect to the denomination matching `Denom`.
+For example, if `Denom` is `uusd` and the going exchange rate for Luna is 1 USD, then "1" must be used as the exchange rate, as `1 uluna` = `1 uusd`.

 `Feeder` is used if the validator wishes to delegate oracle vote signing to a separate key to de-risk exposing their validator signing key.

 `Validator` is the validator address of the original validator.

-### Vote for Exchange Rate of LUNA - `MsgExchangeRateVote`
+### Vote for Exchange Rate of Luna - `MsgExchangeRateVote`

 ```go
 // MsgExchangeRateVote - struct for voting on the exchange rate of Luna denominated in various Terra assets.